-- a.
-An increase in output and income leads to an increase in the level of consumption spending and the level of investment spending.
-True - b.
+Statement True False a.
+An increase in output and income leads to an increase in the level of consumption spending and the level of investment spending. b.
 In the goods market, equilibrium exists where the demand for goods is equal to the output level.
-True - c.
-In the IS-LM model the level of output determines the demand for goods.
-False.
-In the IS-LM model the demand for goods determines the level of output - d.
-In the IS-LM model the demand for goods consists of consumption spending by households, investment spending by firms and government spending and can be written as Z = C(Y T) + I(Y, i) + G. True
+C. In the IS-LM model the level of output determines the demand for goods. d.
+In the IS-LM model the demand for goods consists of consumption spending by households, investment spending by firms and government spending and can be written as $Z = C(Y - T) + I(Y, i) + G$ .

-1. Use a chain of events, equations and words to explain why a decrease in the interest rate increases the equilibrium level of income in the goods market.
+- 1. Use a chain of events, equations and words to explain why a decrease in the interest rate increases the equilibrium level of income in the goods market. - 2.
+Explain why consumption spending decreases as the interest rate rises in this model.